IsmaLeal/alzheimers-progression/README.md

 - 3D coordinates for plotting
 - Braak staging node definitions

-These were preprocessed and loaded automatically in `src/data/preprocessing.py`.
+These are preprocessed and loaded automatically in `src/data/preprocessing.py`.

 ---